What Are Little Girls Made Of?: Plot

 The USS Enterprise, under the command of Captain Kirk, travels to the icy planet Exo-III to search for the exobiologist Dr. Roger Korby.
 Korby was the fiancé of Dr. McCoy's temporary assistant, Nurse Christine Chapel, who signed on to the Enterprise to search for Korby.

 At Korby's request, Kirk and Chapel beam down alone to a cavern entrance, but Korby is not there to meet them.
-Finding this suspicious, Kirk has two security officers beamed down from the Enterprise.
-One is instructed to stay at the entrance and keep a lookout, and the other accompanies Kirk and Chapel.
+Finding this suspicious, Kirk has two security officers, Rayburn and Mathews, beamed down from the Enterprise.
+Rayburn is instructed to stay at the entrance and keep a lookout, and while Mathews accompanies Kirk and Chapel.
 The three begin to descend into a system of caves.
-When passing over a deep chasm, the security officer disappears.
+When passing over a deep chasm, Mathews apparently slips and falls to his death.
 Shortly after, they meet Korby's aide Dr. Brown.
 Chapel recognizes him but is surprised the man does not remember her.
-Brown assures them that the security officer fell by accident, and the three continue on.
-Kirk contacts the remaining security officer and tells him to contact the Enterprise for reinforcements, but a strange creature kills the officer before he gets the chance.
+Brown assures them that Mathews fell by accident, and the three continue on.
+Kirk contacts Rayburn and tells him to contact the Enterprise for reinforcements, but a strange creature kills him before he gets the chance.
 Meanwhile, Kirk, Chapel and Brown find Korby, who tells them that the caves were left by an extinct race.
 Korby shows Kirk and Chapel machinery that creates androids.
 With the help of Ruk, a still-functioning android from the time of the original inhabitants, Korby has created more androids, one being a beautiful woman he calls "Andrea".
 Brown is also an android.
-It is also revealed that Ruk had killed the security officers.
+It is also revealed that Ruk had killed Rayburn and Mathews.